alohamask/alohamask.org/content/volunteer.md

 ### Donating Supplies and Delivering Material

-We need volunteers who are able to:
+We need volunteers who are able to do the following:

 1. Donate cloth materials (we need specific types of cloth, preferably in uncut bolts; further information is forthcoming)
 2. Pick up and deliver pre-cut materials to sewing volunteers
-3. Pick up assembled masks from sewing volunteers & deliver to Hospitals and other organizations
+3. Pick up assembled masks from sewing volunteers & deliver to hospitals and other organizations

 If you are interested in volunteering to donate or deliver, please fill out the following form:
 * https://docs.google.com/forms/d/e/1FAIpQLSftQyjMjYyzOPFTIa61jpgSSptbET_IMFtnUkUJvybHG1Ub3g/viewform